-- Maintain Kentucky's guidelines for KRI grant applications, as defined by current budget bill. - Review any KRI grant applications received, manage awarded projects, request completion documents as needed. - Develop guidelines for KPRCM grant applications as defined by House Bill 1. - Review any KPRCM grant applications received, manage awarded projects, request completion documents as needed. - Provide staff support for the Water Transportation Advisory Board. - Interface with the public and private river ports in the state by responding to information requests and serving as a non-voting member of the Kentucky Association of Riverports. - Conduct annual on-site visits of active public river ports in the state, as travel restrictions allow. - Actively participate on the AASHTO Council on Water Transportation. - Maintain Kentucky's application for establishing a public river port authority.
-Review and respond to applications for establishing a public river port authority, as needed. - Maintain Kentucky Riverports, Highway and Rail Freight Study, as needed. - Coordinate with United States Coast Guard, US Corp of Engineers, and MARAD on issues impacting river ports. - Maintain KYTC's Riverports website. - Maintain and update Riverports GIS datasets and maps. - Assist with update of Hickman-Fulton County Riverport Authority Master Plan. - Assist with update of Henderson County Riverport Authority Master Plan.
+- Maintain Kentucky's guidelines for KRI grant applications, as defined by current budget bill. - Review any KRI grant applications received, manage awarded projects, request completion documents as needed. - Maintain guidelines for KPRCM grant applications as defined by House Bill 1. - Review any KPRCM grant applications received, manage awarded projects, request completion documents as needed. - Provide staff support for the Water Transportation Advisory Board. - Interface with the public and private river ports in the state by responding to information requests and serving as a non-voting member of the Kentucky Association of Riverports. - Conduct annual on-site visits of active public river ports in the state, as travel restrictions allow. - Actively participate in the AASHTO Council on Water Transportation and KBT Waterways Committee. - Maintain United States Marine Highway Program information and data, and coordinate with the Maritime Administration as needed.
+Maintain and update interactive maps and website as needed.
+Provide assistance and letters of support for entities applying for USMHP grants. - Maintain Kentucky's application for establishing a public river port authority.
+Review and respond to applications for establishing a public river port authority, as needed. - Maintain Kentucky Riverports, Highway and Rail Freight Study, as needed. - Coordinate with United States Coast Guard, US Corp of Engineers, and MARAD on issues impacting river ports. - Maintain KYTC's Riverports website. - Maintain and update Riverports GIS datasets and maps. - Continue to assist with update of Hickman-Fulton County Riverport Authority Master Plan. - Continue to assist with update of Henderson County Riverport Authority Master Plan. - Assist with update of Louisville-Jefferson County Riverport Authority Master Plan. - Assist with update of Owensboro Riverport Authority Master Plan. - Begin process for Economic Impact of Kentucky's Ports and Waterways study